raykrash/AppDocuments/README.md

 This app doesn’t collect user data.
-This app doesn’t share user data with other companies or organizations Our Privacy Policy applies to all of the services offered by Flexi Timer App.
+This app doesn’t share user data with other companies or organizations Our Privacy Policy applies to all of the services offered by this App.

 Changes:
 Our Privacy Policy may change from time to time.
 We will post any privacy policy changes on this page.
 If the changes are significant, we will provide a more prominent notice.